Practical advice from an entrepreneur who’s been round the world and back.

 World trade relies on making good deals, and trade missions are a big part of that process.
 For many businesses, access into foreign markets is a hurdle, but participating in a state or federal trade mission will give you plenty of opportunities to meet with government officials and high-level representatives in companies you want to do business with.

 If you’re just breaking into the world of exporting, a trade mission might be just the thing you need.
-It’s worked for Wheeling Truck Center, a family owned company that sells Volvo trucks and parts and offers repair services, truck rentals and vehicle leasing.
+It’s worked for Legacy Truck Centers, Inc., a family owned company that sells Volvo trucks and parts and offers repair services, truck rentals and vehicle leasing.
 The company has attended 25 state and federal trade missions and has been selling heavy duty truck parts on the international market since 2010.

-Chad Remp, owner of Wheeling Truck Center, said the company now does business in 115 countries.
+Chad Remp, owner of Legacy Truck Centers, Inc., said the company now does business in 115 countries.
 As a veteran of trade missions, he’s offering these 3 tips for utilizing trade missions to grow your business.

 Have a plan and do your research